weimeng23/dotfiles/README.md

 ### Xmodmap

-On Ubuntu, use `gnome-session-properties` to add `xmodmap ~/.xmodmaprc` into autorun
+On Ubuntu, use `gnome-session-properties` to add `xmodmap /home/$USER/.xmodmaprc` into autorun (use absolute path better)

 Two keyboard configuration here: